-- Why you are interested in the position - How your skills and experience match the job description and person specification - How you think you could contribute to the next chapter of the theatre's artistic future - Your commitment to work for children and young people - Contact details for two referees who have seen your work
+- Why you are interested in the position - How your skills and experience match the job description and person specification - How you think you could contribute to the next chapter of the theatre's artistic future - Your commitment to work for children and young people - Contact details for two referees who have seen your work submitted via WeTransfer, preferably in MP3 or MP4 format.
+Your application should be addressed to Dr Vanessa Ogden.

 We are accepting proposals in writing, video / audio format and BSL.
-Audio, video and BSL applications should be submitted via WeTransfer, preferably in MP3 or MP4 format.
+Audio, video and BSL applications should be